-Last week, Dave Pratt of Ranch Management Consultants talked about pasture recovery periods, focusing on what happens when forages are severely grazed.
-This week he applies his principle of “leaving more leaves” to show how this works as forages change through the growing season.
+In Part 1 of this series, Dave Pratt of Ranch talked about pasture recovery periods, focusing on what happens when forages are severely grazed.
+Here, he applies his principle of “leaving more leaves” to show how this works as forages change through the growing season.

 The biggest mistake people make in grazing management is providing too short a recovery period for plants after grazing.
 How long recovery takes depends on a number of things including the type of plants we have, on our goals – like stockpiling to extend the grazing season or other management objectives – and how severely the plants were grazed in the past.